Effective from 24th December 2021

 (a) sent by personal delivery, registered post or recorded delivery to the other Party at the address specified in this Agreement (or such other address as is notified to the other Party in writing); or

-(b) sent by email or facsimile to that Party, using the details provided in the Order Form provided that email and/or facsimile shall not be sufficient for notices of termination or of a claim.
+(b) sent by email to that Party, using the details provided in the Order Form provided that the email shall be sufficient for notices of termination or of a claim.

 13.2.
 Notices sent: